 Having a safe and fun time out in the wilderness is dependent on the quality of your gear.
-A backpack or pair of boots failing far from the trailhead can be a major problem, and your shelter system is no different.
-If you are planning to sleep in one, the protection it provides and the durability of its construction are of extreme importance.
-A rip in the fabric can be as bad as having no tent poles and may leave you laying on the cold ground stringing your shelter up in some sort of haphazard fashion or laying it over you like a blanket.
+A backpack or pair of boots failing far from the trailhead can be a significant problem, and your shelter system is no different.
+If you are planning to sleep in a hammock, the protection it provides and the durability of its construction are of extreme importance.
+A rip in the fabric can be as bad as having no tent poles and may leave you laying on the cold ground stringing your shelter up in some haphazard fashion or putting it over you like a blanket.
 Not fun.

-Accessories that may be essential for your setup are hammock-specific mattresses, which provide wings to keep your arms and shoulders warm, underquilts for even colder temperatures, top quilts for extra coziness, and different styles of bug nets and rain flys.
-Check out each individual review for more suggestions on accessories and alternate versions available from each manufacturer.
+Accessories that may be essential for your setup are unique mattresses, which provide wings to keep your arms and shoulders warm, underquilts for even colder temperatures, top quilts for extra coziness, and different styles of bug nets and rain flies.
+Check out each review for more suggestions on accessories and alternate versions available from each manufacturer.

 Hammocks are not for everyone, but they can provide the ultimate sleep and relaxation experience for many outdoor enthusiasts.
-In addition to the novelty of floating above ground and not having to find a flat spot like you do with a tent, they are often the most compact and lightweight sleeping option and can negate the need for an expensive sleeping pad.
-We hope this review helped you narrow down the right choice for you.
+In addition to the novelty of floating above the ground and not having to find a flat spot as you do with a tent, they are often the most compact and lightweight sleeping option and can negate the need for an expensive sleeping pad.
+We hope this review helped you narrow down the options and get closer to your perfect choice.
 For more information on making the right purchase, check out our Buying Advice article.

 Still not sure?
 Take a look at our buying advice article for more info.